 - ribs may have a beaded appearance

 - there may be presence of polyhydramnios 8

-While showing most of the plain film feature, CT may also better demonstrate
+While showing most of the plain film features, CT may also better demonstrate:

 - can be used to assess extent of basilar invagination

 Treatment and prognosis

 Prognosis is very variable dependent on type ranging from being uniformly lethal from type II to a slight reduction in life expectancy for type I.

 Management options for non-lethal types include: